 In perfecting your craft, you need to be able to get the elements together.
 Getting these elements together means paying attention to details, no matter how tiny.
-An example of the need for attention to these details is when you go on an Amsterdam holiday.
+An example of the need for attention to these details is when you go on an Amsterdam holiday on a cheap hotel by Amsterdam airport.
 You need to be prepared for practically anything – the locals, the weather, the food, and whatever else you can think of.

 The same principle applies to making music, especially hip-hop music.
 And when it comes to hip-hop music, one of the most important elements is, of course, the beat.
 So, how do you begin to make these beats in hip-hop?

 First off, when it comes to hip-hop beats, it’s best to begin with the drum beats.
 Designing this beat or pattern first means that you’re laying down the proper foundation for the rest of the structure which is basically the song in its entirety.
 Especially in hip-hop, where singers need a steady rhythm to rap over, you need to create a solid foundation for melody, vocals, and orchestration.
 (Tip: Start with your kick, snare, and hi-hat, then move on from there.)

 Next, work the bass line.
 Since hip-hop takes its roots from jazz, RnB, and funk, it’s essential that you have a solid bass line.
 Otherwise, you’ll end up sounding like some pop song (and heaven forbid you should sound like that).
 The bass line basically outlines the framework for your melody, which then kind of signals how the rest of the song is going to sound, melodically speaking.

 Following the bass line would be the orchestration and other melodic instruments.
 Here you can think of the keyboard, or the guitar, any one or combination of instruments that will help beef up the sound of the melody that you’ve already set up through the bass line.
 After this part, your track should sound like a solid instrumental track.